 6. Irish Water Spaniel

 The Irish Water Spaniel is a large hypoallergenic dog that loves to socialize.
-If you have a big family with an active lifestyle, then this dog can be the right fit for your house.
+If you and your family prefer an active lifestyle, then this dog may be the right fit for your household.

-They love going on hikes, walking, or running with their human companions.
+Irish Water Spaniels love going on hikes, walking, or running with their human companions.
 They enjoy playing with other dogs as well.
-The Irish water spaniel will be happy and healthy with daily exercise that puts its high energy to good use.
+Your Irish Water Spaniel can be kept happy and healthy with daily exercise that puts his high energy to good use.

-They have a curly coat and are well known as a hypoallergenic breed.
-Their life expectancy is 12 to 13 years.
-They can grow to 21 to 24 inches tall and weigh 45 to 68 pounds.
+This breed typically has a curly coat and the dogs are well known for being a hypoallergenic breed.
+Their life expectancy is 12 to 13 years, and they can grow to 21 to 24 inches tall and weigh 45 to 68 pounds.

 7. Samoyed

-Samoyeds were originally bred as sled dogs for some of the coldest places on earth.
-This gives them the iconic white double coat that protects them against the harsh cold.
-The Samoyed is a smart fun-loving breed that is also very social.
+Samoyeds were originally bred as sled dogs in some of the coldest places on earth!
+This gives them their iconic white double coat that protects them against the harsh cold.
+The Samoyed is a smart and fun-loving breed that is also very social.

-They are playful and can easily make new friends.
-Samoyeds love attention and hate to be left alone in the house.
-Training a Samoyed requires special attention as they easily go out of control with their overenthusiastic attitude.
+The Samoyed is playful and can easily make new friends.
+The dogs love attention and hate to be left alone in the house.
+Training a Samoyed requires special attention as they can easily get out of control with their overenthusiastic attitudes.

-This can easily be controlled with regular exercise and outdoor activities.
-You can also keep them entertained with toys.
-They are heavy shedders, but with very little dander which is why they are good hypoallergenic dogs.
+Their energy can easily be controlled with regular exercise and outdoor activities, or you can keep them entertained with toys indoors on a rainy day.
+They are heavy shedders, but they lose very little dander which is why they are good hypoallergenic dogs.

-If you can take them out regularly and provide them with a fun-loving atmosphere, then the Samoyed will be a lovely addition to your family.
+If you can take your dog out regularly and provide him with a fun-loving atmosphere, then the Samoyed will be a lovely addition to your family.
 The life expectancy of a Samoyed is 12 to 14 years.
-It is 19 to 23 inches tall and weighs 35 to 65 pounds.
+It grows to 19 to 23 inches tall and weighs 35 to 65 pounds.

 8. Portuguese Water Dog

 The Portuguese Water Dog was originally bred to be a fishermen’s dog.
-Their webbed feet are a key feature of their body.
-They are easy-going, athletic, and intelligent.
+Their webbed feet are a key feature of their body, and they are known to be easy-going, athletic, and intelligent.

-They are easy to train and need moderate to high levels of exercise.
-Portuguese water dogs are a good choice for someone who wants an active but gentle hypoallergenic dog.
+This breed is easy to train but will need moderate to high levels of exercise.
+Portuguese Water Dogs are a good choice for someone who wants an active – but gentle – hypoallergenic dog.

 Related: Best Portuguese Water Dog Breeders in the United States.